(Disclosure: Some of the links below may be affiliate links)

 This guide covers all there is to know about mortgages.
 If you already know all of this, you will be well ahead of most people.

 It is essential to learn about mortgages if you plan to buy a property.
 You may be lucky and deal with a very honest banker.
-But there are many stories of people getting a bad deal from their bankers because they did not know enough before starting to discuss.
+But there are many stories of people getting a bad deal from their bankers because they did not know enough before discussing it.

-So, before you start looking for a real estate property, you will need to study mortgages.
-And once you know enough, you will be able to talk with a banker.
+So, before looking for a real estate property, you must study mortgages.
+And once you know enough, you can talk with a banker.
 You need to have all the cards in your hands before that.

-If you are still undecided, I have a guide on whether you should buy or rent in Switzerland.
+If you are decided to buy a real estate property, I have an entire guide on buying a house in Switzerland.
+And, if you are still undecided, I have a guide on whether you should buy or rent in Switzerland.

 Do you any more tips on mortgages in Switzerland?
 Did I forget anything?